Diabetes increases the risk of developing foot problems.

 Appointments are available between 9 am and 1 pm and are of 45 minutes duration.

-(Your appointment time will be confirmed by phone.)
+(Your appointment time will be confirmed by email, sms or phone.)

 Taking good care of your feet…